What Type of Tea is Best for Me? A Guide to Tea

 The main producers of oolong tea are China and Taiwan.
 In China, oolong is grown in regions such as the Wuyi Mountains and Anxi in Fujian province, as well as Guangdong province.
 Taiwan, a small island near China, is known for its unique oolong varieties, like the popular Milk Oolong.

-Shop Types of Oolong tea
+Shop Oolong teas

 Pu-erh tea

 Pu-erh is a matured leaf that has undergone partial fermentation, resembling black tea in taste.
-When brewed, Pu-erh produces a reddish brown-black color with a robust body and a flavorful, earthy profile.
+When brewed, Pu-erh produces aย reddish brown-black color with a robust body and a flavorful, earthy profile.
 Its caffeine level is similar to black tea, but lower than coffee.

 How is pu-erh tea made?